AdobeDocs/campaign-classic.en/help/installation/using/integration-into-a-web-server-for-windows.md

    ![](assets/s_ncs_install_iis7_parameters_step1.png)

 1. A **VBS** script enables you to automatically configure the resources used by the Adobe Campaign server on the virtual directory we have just created.
-To launch it, double click the **iis_neolane_setup.vbs** file located in the `[INSTALL]\tomcat-7\conf` folder, where `[INSTALL]` is the path for accessing the Adobe Campaign installation folder.
+To launch it, double click the **iis_neolane_setup.vbs** file located in the `[INSTALL]\conf` folder, where `[INSTALL]` is the path for accessing the Adobe Campaign installation folder.

    ![](assets/s_ncs_install_iis7_parameters_step2.png)